cast-org/figuration/docs/content/tables.md

 ## Examples

 Using the most basic table markup, here's how `.table`-based tables look in Figuration.
+All table styles are inherited, meaning any nested tables will be styled in the same manner as the parent.

 {% example html %}
 <table class="table">